What Is Epilepsy?

 - Pancreatitis (inflammation of the pancreas) and kidney problems are also rare but serious side effects.

-Carbamazepine (Tegretol, Equetro, Carbatrol, generic) is used for many types of epilepsy.
-It is taken alone or in combination with other drugs.
-In addition to controlling seizures, it may help relieve depression and improve alertness.
+Carbamazepine (Tegretol, Equetro, Carbatrol, and generic) is used for many types of epilepsy including partial seizures, generalized tonic-clonic (grand mal) seizures, and mixed seizures.
 A chewable form is available for children.

-- Skin reactions, including toxic epidermal necrolysis and Stevens-Johnson syndrome, so severe the drug has to be discontinued develop in about 6% of patients.
-These skin reactions cause skin lesions, blisters, fever, itching, and other symptoms.
+- Rare but life-threatening skin reactions, including toxic epidermal necrolysis and Stevens-Johnson syndrome.
+These skin reactions cause rash, mouth sores, peeling and blistering skin, and other severe symptoms.
 People of Asian ancestry have a 10 times greater risk for skin reactions than other ethnicities.

-- Other blood conditions can arise that are also potentially serious.
-Patients should be sure to inform their doctors if they have any sign of irregular heartbeats, sore throat, fever, easy bruising, or unusual bleeding.
+- Patients should be sure to inform their doctors if they have any sign of sore throat, fever, easy bruising, or unusual bleeding, or severe fatigue,

-- Long-term therapy can cause bone density loss (osteoporosis) in women, who should take preventive calcium and vitamin D supplements to improve bone mass.
+- Long-term therapy may cause bone density loss (osteoporosis) in women.

 Note: Grapefruit, Seville oranges, and tangelos can increase carbamazepine's blood levels and risk of adverse effects.

-- Severe and even rare life-threatening skin reactions (Stevens-Johnson syndrome, toxic epidemral necrosis)
+- Severe and rare life-threatening skin reactions (Stevens-Johnson syndrome, toxic epidermal necrosis)

 Barbiturates (Phenobarbital and Primidone)